 Sport scholarships are available at Year 7, Year 9 and Year 12 and will only be awarded to pupils who have passed the school’s entry assessments.

-In Year 7 and 9 sport scholarships are available for sportsmen who can demonstrate the ability or potential to be excellent in a minimum of two but preferably three of the College’s main sports.
-Those sports would be rugby, rowing, hockey, football and cricket.
-Year 7 and 9 candidates should not only be talented and skilful players, but should also show confidence, leadership and a depth of understanding in their main sport.
+In Year 9, sport scholarships are available for pupils who can demonstrate the ability or potential to be excellent in a minimum of two but preferably three of the College’s main sports; rugby, rowing, hockey, football and cricket for boys and netball, hockey, football, cricket and rounders for girls.
+Candidates should not only be talented and skillful players, but should also demonstrate confidence, leadership and a depth of understanding in their main sport.
 It would be preferable, though not essential, if they have achieved some form of county, regional or even international recognition.

-Year 7 All-rounder Scholarship
+Year 7 'Eggar' All-Rounder Scholarship